clearwater/octopress/source/_posts/2012-01-23-needle-acceleration.markdown

 now specified by 4 parameters: minimum speed, maximum speed, acceleration, deceleration.

-For now I've used floating point calculations to compute each step period standard newtonian velocity/distance/time calculations.
+For now I've used floating point calculations to compute each step period standard Newtonian velocity/distance/time calculations.
 This works okay, but is unnecessarily compute-intensive.

-The SwitecX25 library supports multiple motors and no doubt this compuation will become a factor when I try to drive more than one motor, so I'll have to address that at some point.
+The Switec X25 library supports multiple motors and no doubt this computation will become a factor when I try to drive more than one motor, so I'll have to address that at some point.

 One interesting aspect of the control logic is that the calculations are done at the start